stoiandl/auto-workflow/README.md

 ### Artifacts
 Structured results (maybe large) that can optionally be stored externally; default is in‑memory pass‑through.

----

 ## Execution Modes
 Tasks run using one of three simple modes:
-- async: if the task function is a coroutine, it is awaited directly.
-- thread: synchronous functions are offloaded to a thread via `asyncio.to_thread` by default.
-- process: opt-in via `@task(run_in="process")` to execute in a shared `ProcessPoolExecutor` using cloudpickle for argument/result handoff.

 Mode selection:
-- Inferred automatically: async for `async def`, otherwise thread.
-- Overridable per task using the `run_in` parameter.

----

 ## Building Flows & DAGs
 Two equivalent approaches (both may be supported):